MAH-7/mari-gunting/README.md

 ---

+**Last updated**: 2025-10-06 02:38 UTC

-**Note**: This is Phase 1 with frontend and mock data.
-Backend integration and advanced features will be added in Phase 2.
+**Note**: This is Phase 2 with advanced frontend features and mock data.
+Backend integration will be added in Phase 3.